ehallmark/my-labs/lab6/readme.md

 		QApplication::exit();
 	```
 - Qt is very well documented.
 You might want to check out documentation for [QGridLayout](http://qt-project.org/doc/qt-4.8/qgridlayout.html), [QLabel](http://qt-project.org/doc/qt-4.8/qlabel.html), [QPushButton](http://qt-project.org/doc/qt-4.8/qpushbutton.html), etc.

+## 5 - Extra practice
+We have an extra lab6-extended that you can work on by yourself if you like.
+It is not required but it would be good practice and it is a cool simple project.
+It hooks up your Reddit client to the actual site so that you can use your GUI to read Reddit!

+The link to it can be found here [lab6-extended](http://bits.usc.edu/cs104/labs/lab06-extended.html)